SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 The main idea is to only let in a new key/value pair if its access estimate is higher than that of the item being evicted.
 This simply means that the incoming key/value pair should be more valuable to the cache than some existing key/value pairs.

-Let's look at the algorithm:
+Let's look at the approach:

 **Approach**:
 1) Get an estimate of the access frequency of the incoming key.
 The incoming key has not been accessed yet, but we *might* get some access count